Types of long-acting reversible contraception (LARC)

 Please ensure that you have reviewed the relevant information prior to your procedure appointment as we will not be able to proceed with the procedure if there is a pregnancy risk and the advice to avoid pregnancy has not been followed:

-For removal or removal and refit: no sex for seven days prior to the procedure
+For removal or removal and refit: No sex for seven days prior to the procedure

-For fitting: no sex since first day of last period or in the past three weeks, or correct contraception used for the past three weeks
+For fitting: No sex since first day of last period or in the past three weeks, or correct contraception used for the past three weeks

-Contraceptive Injection
+Contraceptive injection

 The contraceptive injection steadily releases the hormone progestogen into the bloodstream.
 This stops an egg from being released every month, thickens the mucus from the entrance to the womb (so it is harder for sperm to pass through to the womb and reach an egg) and makes the lining of the womb thinner (so the fertilised egg does not implant in the womb).
 If used correctly, the injection is more than 99% effective at preventing pregnancy.